metawork-studio/koala-documentation/_documentation/chapters/5-sequence/5.6/3-item.md

 PELOG: 5 notes per octave
 YING ZHONG: 5 notes per octave

-Use the selector at left side / bottom left side to change scales.
+Use the selector to change scales.

 Note: tap several areas to play chords of up to 5 voices.

-Pro tip: resample a chord to a pad, then use that pad in grid mode again to play chords that are always in scale.
+Pro tip: resample a chord to a pad, then use that pad in grid keyboard mode again to play chords that are always in scale.